TDRobertson/carla-autonomous-vehicle-scripts/sensor_fusion_testing/README.md

 - Analyze the effectiveness of spoofing detection algorithms
 - Generate datasets for machine learning-based attack detection

+## Analysis and Results

+See [../analysis.md](../analysis.md) for a detailed summary of the research goals, file integrations, test methodology, results, and interpretation.
+This document includes a comprehensive analysis of all spoofing attacks tested and is suitable for presentation.

 ## File Structure

 ### Core Testing Files